1. What do I wear?

 3. What kind of opportunities/employers will be there?

 The Fall Career Fair is open to and attracts employers from across many industries.
 These employers will have full-time and/or internship opportunities available.
-Overall this is a great event to meet and interact with a wide array of employers that wish to hire Duke students as well as learn about a variety of opportunities.
+Overall this is a great event to learn about a variety of opportunities and meet and interact with a wide array of employers that wish to hire Duke students.
 Go to the Company Profiles section and filter by several features to learn more.

 4. How does a typical conversation between an employer and a student usually go at a career fair?

 A typical conversation between an employer and a student is usually a quick conversation- approximately two to five minutes.
-During this time expect to introduce yourself, the type of opportunity you are seeking, and share any relevant information the employer may want to know about you or your knowledge of the company.
+During this time expect to introduce yourself, tell the type of opportunity you are seeking, and share any relevant information the employer may want to know about you or your knowledge of the company.
 The employer will usually respond by sharing information about their opportunities and their company, followed by how to apply and their hiring timeline.
-It’s a brief but valuable exchange of information – read #5, below, to learn how to stand out in your conversation with employers!
+It’s a brief but valuable exchange of information.

-5. What are good ways to stand out when talking to employers?
+6. What are positive ways to stand out when talking to employers?

 Some positive ways to stand out when talking to an employer are to present yourself professionally, to indicate you have some knowledge of the organization, and to follow up immediately after the fair.